+Most new construction homes have insulation contained in the wall cavities.
+Walls of older homes built before the 1970s and even as late as the 1980s often will not be insulated, unless a retrofit project has already solved this problem.
 Having uninsulated closed walls in a harsh climate results in discomfort and high energy costs.
-It means an overworked heating or cooling system that diligently blows hot or cold air, yet the house envelope is not holding up its end of the deal.
+A lack of wall insulation means an overworked heating or cooling system that diligently blows hot or cold air, yet the house envelope is not holding up its end of the deal.

-|Pros||Foam expands to work into difficult areas that blown-in insulation may ignore.
+- Pros: Injection foam expands to work into difficult areas that blown-in insulation may ignore.

-|Cons||Holes in your walls that need to be filled, patched, and painted.
+- Cons: This process creates holes in your walls that need to be filled, patched, and painted.

 Remove Drywall and Install Roll Fiberglass